 Back to LMP1 class in 2018, podium at Le Mans

 In 2018, Rebellion Racing returns to the LMP1 class of the FIA World Endurance Championship, running two R13-Gibson prototypes.
-Beche is sharing the #3 car with Gustavo Menezes and Thomas Laurent.
+Beche was sharing the #3 car with Gustavo Menezes and Thomas Laurent.
 They opened a season with the third place at Silverstone and then repeated that result at 24 Hours of Le Mans.
+Beche stayed with the team for six rounds.